platvampb/react-tutorial/README.md

 ### Installation
 First, we want to install React for our development environment.

-**action** Do so by adding React and React Dom packages to our project by running the following command:
+**Action** Do so by adding React and React Dom packages to our project by running the following command:
 ```
 npm install --save react react-dom
 ```